henare/gravityformssalsa/readme.md

 ### Groups

-To add supporters to groups, you can allow the user to select groups by adding a form field with the admin value `salsa_groups`.
+To add supporters to groups, you can allow the user to select groups by adding a checkbox form field with the admin value `salsa_groups`.
+The value for each checkbox must be set to the group key in Salsa.

-You can also add a hidden field called `salsa_groups` if you'd like to add all supporters to a single Salsa group.
+You can also add a hidden field called `salsa_group` if you'd like to add all supporters to a single Salsa group.

 Constraints